Skip to main content

 Why can psychedelics help treat depression?

-SSRIs – drugs for depression.
+SSRIs – antidepressant drugs

-Psylocybin contained in hallucinogenic mushrooms.
+Psilocybin contained in hallucinogenic mushrooms

-Differences between SSRIs and psilocybin (psychedelics).
+Differences between SSRIs and psilocybin (psychedelics)

-5-HT1a receptors
+5-HT1A receptors

-5-HT2a receptors
+5-HT2A receptors

-We won’t pretend to be specialists in psychiatry, so here we throw in a quote from an interview that Maciej Lorenc ( a member of the Board of Directors of the Polish Psychedelic Society, writer, translator and sociologist) conducted with Dr. n. med.
-Justyna Holka-Pokorska(psychiatrist, sexologist, therapist, president of the Warsaw branch of the Polish Psychiatric Association):
+We are not psychiatrists, so we quote a fragment from an interview conducted by Maciej Lorenc (member of the board of the Polish Psychedelic Society) with Dr Justyna Holka-Pokorska (psychiatrist, sexologist and therapist, president of the Warsaw branch of the Polish Psychiatric Association):

 “ML: Both classic psychedelics and SSRI drugs affect the serotonergic system, but they work in different ways.
 What are the differences?

-It is worth noting that in the vast majority of cases, the benefits of antidepressants against symptoms of depression and anxiety significantly outweigh the side effects. (…) Thus, the introduction of SSRI drugs was a major progress in psychiatry, but it can also be said that in some ways it helped cement the foundations of the lifestyle of an era of rampant consumerism, reinforcing the hyper-productivity demands placed on employees of large corporations by their employers.
-In this case, the use of antidepressants enabled the perpetuation of a detrimental lifestyle of reduced sleep duration, extended working hours and long-term tolerance of chronic stress, which conditions the development of depressive symptoms.
+“It is worth noting that in the vast majority of cases, the benefits of antidepressants against symptoms of depression and anxiety significantly outweigh the side effects. […] Thus, the introduction of SSRI drugs was a major progress in psychiatry, but it can also be said that in some ways it helped cement the foundations of the lifestyle of an era of rampant consumerism, reinforcing the hyper-productivity demands placed on employees.”

-ML: And what is the therapeutic effect of psilocybin?
+“ML: And what is the therapeutic effect of psilocybin?”

 NOTE!

-The content on psychodelicroom.co.uk is educational, research, and is an expression of many opinions, to which one should reserve.
-We do not encourage or even discourage the use of any means of influencing consciousness, all of which can both cure and do great harm.
-In particular, we advise against growing mushrooms from growkits in countries where it is illegal – min. in Poland – because it involves criminal liability.
-We recommend that growkits purchased from us be disposed of 72 hours after receipt.
+The content on the psychodelicroom.pl website is educational, research-based, and expresses many opinions that should be treated with caution.
+We advise against using any substances that affect consciousness, as all of these substances can both help and be very harmful.
+In particular, we advise against cultivating mushrooms from growkits in countries where it is illegal – including Poland – because it involves criminal liability.
+We recommend that you dispose of the growkits purchased from us within 72 hours of receiving them.

 Is psilocybin better than an SSRI?

-Research on psychedelics – the beginnings.
+Research on psychedelics – the beginnings

 https://www.rp.pl/nauka/art13151351-lsd-ma-70-lat